jstine06/graphrag-toolkit/docs/lexical-graph/traversal-based-search-configuration.md

 ##### `ec_max_depth`

-Determines the maximum path depth in entity networks.
+Determines the maximum number of entities in each entity network path.

-This value also controls the entity count per level according to depth.
-For a depth-2 traversal: 3 entities at depth 1, 2 entities at depth 2.
-For a depth-3 traversal: 4 entities at depth 1, 3 entities at depth 2, 2 entities at depth 3.

-The default value is `2`.
+The default value is `3`.

 ##### `ec_max_contexts`